chenkelmann/neo2-awt-hack/README.md

 Usage of this hack is a workaround for the following issue: http://wiki.neo-layout.org/ticket/364

 ##Why?
 The neo 2 keyboard layout uses additional modifiers that enable additional keyboard layers.
-These do not work in the IntelliJ main editor widget.
+These do not work or only work partially in the IntelliJ main editor widget.

 ##How?
 This hack contains a modified version of the java class